 This is because you have given your teacher a reason to trust you.
 If you have proven to your teacher that you are a hard working, trustworthy student, then it is easier for them to help you out.

 For more information on building a positive relationship with your teacher check out Chapter 8 (pages 62-66) in the SOAR® Study Skills book!

 Hey parents, we will be sharing tips for you on how to best communicate with your student’s teachers in a favorable manner next week!
 Learn how to talk to them without being called the “helicopter parent” in the teachers lounge.

-CEO, SOAR® Learning Inc.
+Co-Author + President, SOAR® Learning Inc.

 Six Steps to